-Amy L. Ronneberg has served on our Board of Directors since March 2018.
-Ms. Ronneberg joined Be The Match, a healthcare organization, as the Chief Financial Officer in 2013, and was appointed to the position of Acting Chief Executive Officer in February 2020.
-Ms. Ronneberg also serves as the President at Be The Match BioTherapies, LLC, a start-up company within the organization, and served as Chief of Staff of the organization from February 2018 to February 2020.
+Amy Lynn Ronneberg has served on our Board of Directors since March 2018.
+Ms. Ronneberg is the Chief Executive Officer of Be The Match, a healthcare organization.
+Ms. Ronneberg joined Be The Match as the Chief Financial Officer in 2013 and served as Acting Chief Executive Officer from February 2020 until her June 2020 appointment as Chief Executive Officer.
+Ms. Ronneberg also served as the President at Be The Match BioTherapies, LLC, a start-up company within the organization, and as Chief of Staff of the organization from

+February 2018 to February 2020.
 Within the organization, Ms. Ronneberg formulated a new organizational operating model, established international operations, transformed several struggling areas within the organization and directed the completion of a seven story headquarters.
 Ms. Ronneberg has 20 years of experience in financial and operational leadership, serving as Executive Vice President, CFO and Chief Operating Officer of North American Membership Group, a private equity-owned media company.
 Prior to that, Ms. Ronneberg spent 12 years at Capella University, where she served in roles such as Vice President of Finance and Vice President of Operations, lead enterprise-wide operations and customer service.

 Ms. Ronneberg also worked for Ernst & Young for several years as an Audit Manager.
-Ms. Ronneberg is a member of the finance committee for Allina Health and previously served on the executive committee for the World Marrow Donor Association and chairman of the board of Twin Cities in Motion, Minneapolis.
+Ms. Ronneberg is a member of the board of directors and finance committee for Allina Health and board of directors for Medical Alley Association and previously served on the executive committee for the World Marrow Donor Association and chairman of the board of Twin Cities in Motion, Minneapolis.
 Ms. Ronneberg earned a Master's in Business Administration from Capella University, Minneapolis, Minnesota and a B.B.A. in Accounting from University of Wisconsin-Eau Claire.
 We believe Ms. Ronneberg's financial expertise and knowledge of the transplant industry qualifies her to serve on our Board of Directors.

-Class III Directors (Term Expires at the 2021 annual meeting of stockholders)
+Class II Directors (Term Expires at the 2023 annual meeting of stockholders)